-- 22.1.1 To be knowledgeable of and comply with this Anti-Doping Policy.
-22.1.2 To be available for Sample collection at all times50.
-22.1.3 To take responsibility, in the context of anti-doping, for what they ingest and Use.
-22.1.4 To inform medical personnel of their obligation not to Use Prohibited Substances and Prohibited Methods and to take responsibility to make sure that any medical treatment received does not violate this Anti-Doping Policy.
-22.1.5 To disclose to the international federation and to ASADA any decision by a non-Signatory finding that the Athlete committed an anti-doping rule violation within the previous ten years.
-22.1.6 To cooperate with Anti-Doping Organisations investigating anti-doping rule - violations.
+- To be knowledgeable of and comply with this Anti-Doping Policy.
+To be available for Sample collection at all times.
+To take responsibility, in the context of anti-doping, for what they ingest and Use.
+To inform medical personnel of their obligation not to Use Prohibited Substances and Prohibited Methods and to take responsibility to make sure that any medical treatment received does not violate this Anti-Doping - 22.1.5 To disclose to the international federation and to SIA any decision by a non-Signatory finding that the Athlete committed an anti-doping rule violation within the previous ten years. - 22.1.6 To cooperate with Anti-Doping Organisations investigating anti-doping rule violations.